-Traditionally, you are supposed to serve this shrimp recipe with rice and I wouldn’t do it any other way.
-You can switch to brown rice if that’s what you prefer.
-However, if you are on a low-carb diet or just prefer to use cauliflower rice, you can do so, however, the texture and flavor won’t be exactly the same.
+Traditionally, you are supposed to serve this shrimp recipe with basmati or white rice and I wouldn't serve it any other way.
+You can switch to brown rice if desired.
+If you are on a low-carb diet or just prefer to use cauliflower rice, you can do so; just be aware that the texture and flavor won't be exactly the same.

 Persian Style Shrimp and Rice (Meygoo Polo)

 - 1 inch fresh ginger grated